casparderksen/docker-oracle/README.md

 Lookup the container id with `docker ps`.

-    docker exec -it _<container-id>_ bash
+    docker exec -it <container-id> bash

 # Caution: Oracle licensing

 Check your Oracle license!
 A developer license only allows deployment on a physical development PC.
-In general, Oracle does not allow soft partitioning and requires a license for the entire cluster on which an instance is deployed.
+In general, Oracle does not allow soft partitioning and may require a license for the entire cluster on which an instance is deployed.